sampathbasa/test/README.md

 ```
+We have submitted a merge request in our organization's repository, which has triggered various security scanners, including the credential scanner.
+However, the credential scanning process appears to be taking an unusually long time to complete, and we have not received any updates on its progress.

+This delay is impacting our deployment timeline, as the application cannot be deployed until this process is complete.
+Could you please provide an estimated time frame for when the credential scanning will be completed?
+Additionally, if there are any steps we can take to expedite the process, kindly let us know.

+Your assistance in resolving this matter promptly would be greatly appreciated.

 RUN apt-get update && apt-get install -y curl \
     && curl -I https://sh.rustup.rs || { echo "Rust installation URL is not accessible"; exit 1; }